Joey Barton: Newcastle United

 Barton started his new club season 2010–11 as a first-team regular, playing against Manchester United on the opening day.
 On 10 November, in a 2–1 defeat to Blackburn, Barton again acted violently, punching Morten Gamst Pedersen in the chest.
 He was not punished during the match as the officials did not see the incident, but after reviewing the evidence, the FA again charged Barton with violent conduct.
 Barton apologised, accepted the charge, and was banned for three matches.
 Barton courted controversy once again during Newcastle's 3–1 win over Liverpool on 11 December 2010, when he appeared to direct homophobic remarks and a lewd gesture at Fernando Torres.
 Barton scored two penalties against Arsenal on 5 February 2011 as Newcastle came from a 4–0 deficit to draw 4–4.
 He was involved in an altercation with Abou Diaby, which led to a straight red card for Diaby.
-Diaby took offence to Barton's strong challenge and retaliated by grabbing Barton by the neck and shoving him to the ground.
+Diaby had taken offence to Barton's strong challenge and retaliated by grabbing Barton by the neck and shoving him to the ground.

 On 25 May 2011, Barton's agent Willie McKay confirmed that his client would not be signing a new contract at St James' Park after contract talks broke down between the club and player.
 Barton was officially transfer listed by Newcastle on 1 August 2011, and it was also stated that he could leave for free with his current contract yet to expire.
 Barton was set to leave Newcastle following his teammate Kevin Nolan, who had earlier joined West Ham United, but Barton insisted on not moving.
 Joey Barton also criticised the Newcastle board after it was decided he could leave the club on a free transfer.
 With Newcastle continuing to decline the offer of a new contract, after he refused an earlier offer, on 24 August 2011, Barton was given permission to talk to QPR.
 Thanking the Newcastle fans, he left on 26 August 2011.